 By Dayton Kitterman

-Dayton Kitterman is the interim pastor at the Church of God of Exeter.
-He may be reached by calling 559-592-2631.
+Dayton Kitterman is interim pastor at the Church of God of Exeter and a director for the Biblical Counseling Ministry in Visalia.

 Prays Together is a rotating column between the pastors of the First Presbyterian Church of Exeter, Church of Christ of Exeter, Nazarene Church of Exeter, Church of God of Exeter, the New Life Assembly of God and Rocky Hill Community Church as well as the Lemon Cove Presbyterian Church.